Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 ## Summary

-This topology represents a realistic enterprise network design, demonstrating how multiple networking technologies integrate to provide:
+This topology represents a complete enterprise network design, demonstrating how multiple networking technologies integrate to provide:

 - Secure segmentation of departments
 - High availability through redundancy
 - Scalable multi-site connectivity
 - Efficient routing across a private WAN

-The lab reflects both CCNA-level concepts and real-world enterprise design principles.
+It reflects both CCNA-level knowledge and practical enterprise design principles used in real-world environments.

+---